petermr/pygetpapers/joss/README.md

 # Mechanism of downloading
 The download process for (most) servers of scientific articles is:
 * create a RESTful query as URL
-* METADATA
 * post query (includes optional cursor mark (units = pages), optional pagesize)
 * server response is pages of hits (metadata) as XML , normally <= 1000 hits per page , (1 sec)
 * pygetpapers - incremental aggregates XML metadata as python dict in memory - small example for paper
 * if cursor indicates next page, submits a query for next page, else if end terminates this part
-* when finished all pages, writes metadata to CProject as JSON (total, and creates CTrees with individual metadata)
+* when finished all pages, writes metadata to CProject (Top level project directory) as JSON (total, and creates CTrees (per-article directories) with individual metadata)
-* CONTENT
 * from total metadata in memory, systematically download requested (optional content) (minutes, depending on size)
-* recover from crashes, restart
+* recover from crashes, restart (if needed)

 # Implementation